vannessasoares/rails-intro/README.md

 Remember, commit early and often!

-Preparation: If you've never used Rails before please follow these screencasts to work through chapter 4 of the ESaaS textbook to create a rottenpotatoes rails app from scratch.
+Preparation: If you've never used Rails before please follow these screencasts http://goo.gl/tc8Ign to create a rottenpotatoes rails app from scratch.
 This assignment assumes that you have a working version of RottenPotatoes running locally and deployed on Heroku.
 Please follow these steps to make an initial deployment to Heroku:

 Clone the assignment skeleton: